Linear embeddings of graphs and graph limits: Introduction

-In the theory of dense graph limits, put forth by Lov{\'a}sz and Szegedy in \cite{lovaszszegedy2006}, convergence is based on homomorphism densities, and the limit is a symmetric function.
-The theory was developed and extended to sequences of random graphs by Borgs {\em et al.}~in \cite{borgsI2008,borgsII2007,borgs2011} and is being explored further by Lov{\'a}sz and co-authors, and others (see for example \cite{borgs2010,chung2012,lovaszszegedy2010}).
-As shown by Diaconis and Janson in \cite{diaconis2008}, the theory of graph limits is closely connected to the probabilistic theory of exchangeable arrays.
+In this theory, convergence is defined based on homomorphism densities, and the limit is a symmetric, measurable function.
+The theory is developed and extended to sequences of random graphs by Borgs {\em et al.}~in \cite{borgsI2008,borgsII2007,borgs2011} and is explored further by Lov{\'a}sz and others (see for example \cite{borgs2010,chung2012,lovaszszegedy2010}.
+See also the recent book \cite{lovaszBook2012}).
+As shown by Diaconis and Janson in \cite{diaconisjanson2008}, the theory of graph limits is closely connected to the probabilistic theory of exchangeable arrays.
 A different view, where the limit object is referred to as a {\sl kernel}, is provided by Bollob{\'a}s, Janson and Riordan in \cite{bollobas2007,bollobasjansonriordan2009}.
 The connection with the results of Borgs {\sl et al.}~and an extension of the theory to sparse graphs are presented in \cite{bollobas2009}.

+Homomorphism densities characterize the isomorphism type of a (twine-free) graph.
+A graph sequence $\{ G_n\}$ converges if and only if all of the homomorphism densities of the graphs $G_n$ converge.
+Moreover, the limits of all these homomorphism densities can be obtained from a symmetric, measurable function $w$ on $[0,1]^2$ which represents the ``limit object''.
+Thus, $w$ encapsulates the local structure of the graphs in the sequence.
+Conversely, the randomly growing graph sequence obtained from $w$, according to the process described earlier, will asymptotically exhibit the same homomorphism densities, and thus have a similar structure.

+Let $\{G_n\}$ be a sequence of graphs converging to a symmetric, measurable function $w$.
+(One may think of this sequence as an instance of a randomly growing graph sequence generated by $w$.)
+Can we recognize whether this sequence is generated by a random graph process with a linear embedding?
+To answer this question, we introduce a parameter $\Gamma$, which applies to symmetric, measurable functions.
+For such a function $w$, $\Gamma(w)=0$ if and only if the function $w$ is diagonally increasing (Proposition \ref{prop:Gamma0iffDI}).
+A random graph process with a linear embedding is simply one for which the corresponding function $w$ satisfies $\Gamma(w)=0$.